|

 it wasn't made the same size as the matching steeple.
 We don't

-know why about that either!
-On Sundays, the Cathedral is packed with
+On Sundays, the Church is packed with

 devout parishioners.